skiptools/skip-model/README.md

 SkipLib depends on the [skip](https://source.skip.tools/skip) transpiler plugin and the [SkipLib](https://source.skip.tools/skip-lib) package.

-SkipModel is part of the core *skipstack* and is not intended to be imported directly.
+SkipModel is part of the core *SkipStack* and is not intended to be imported directly.
 The transpiler includes `import skip.model.*` in generated Kotlin for any Swift source that imports the `Combine`, `Observation`, or `SwiftUI` frameworks.

 ## Status